Dancing for the Arts Event Sponsors

 Rachel is a 3rd year undergraduate student at the University of Minnesota Rochester studying health science with plans of further education in Physicians Assisting.
 She has been dancing at Dahl Dance Center through the UMR Ballroom Dance Team for three years and served as a Co-chair of the team for two.
 Her favorite style is cha-cha because it's sassy and rhythmic.
 She has loved dancing since a young age and is thankful she found ballroom as her artistic outlet in college.

-Joey is a University of Minnesota Hall of Fame Gymnast and former USA National Team Member.
-He has performed with Dahl Dance Center, BodyTalk and Minnesota Dance Theater.
-His favorite dances are Argentine Tango, West Coast Swing, Lyrical, BodyTalk ( a creative combination of all of the above ) and Worship Dance.
-A mild mannered dentist by day ( owner of Adams Dental Clinic ).....an unrelentingly enthusiastic dancer any time!
-Dr. Ray also has a passion for ministering to broken people ( Family Foundations International Seminar Coordinator, and is a popular speaker at Mission Teens, Austin Christian Fellowship as well as other local churches ).
+His favorite dances are Argentine Tango, West Coast Swing, Lyrical, BodyTalk (a creative combination of all of the above) and Worship Dance.
+A mild mannered dentist by day (owner of Adams Dental Clinic)..... an unrelentingly enthusiastic dancer any time!
+Dr. Ray also has a passion for ministering to hurting and broken people as a Family Foundations International Seminar Coordinator, and is a popular speaker at Mission Teens, Austin Christian Fellowship as well as other local churches.

 John M. Vitek, aka, Juante the Exotic Dancer, dances for money and for love.
 As last year’s DFTA “Judges Choice” winner with his star partner Laura Lee, he is out for blood this year.
 He wants the big trophy and there is nothing he won’t do to ensure the win.
 Other than that, Juante is just a really nice guy—kind, sweet, generous, easy-goin